 Plan to see 10-11 months of payable rent from tenants every year and expect to cover the other month(s) yourself.
 This may come as a surprise, but it’s something every first-time landlord should know.
 This is a general rule of thumb, as every area is different with regards to vacancy rates.
 Don’t underestimate your costs, and always anticipate vacancies.
 If you can get year-long leases, this is preferable.

 3. Getting Reliable Tenants Can Be Tough

-Do not underestimate the value of good tenants; this is something all first-time landlords should know.
+Do not underestimate the value of good tenants; this is one of the most useful tips for landlords that we can offer.
 Tenants that keep your headaches to a minimum are very desirable.
 Hold on to tenants that pay on time, keep your property orderly and are nice people.
 Remember, you are in a business relationship with them, so treat is as such.
 Be respectful, but firm when it comes to things like late payments.

 2. Understand Your Responsibilities As A Landlord